Gluo-Platform/GluoDocs/HTTP_API_RESOURCES/auth.md

 **`POST`** `/auth/register`
 {% endhint %}

-**This is a private endpoint that cannot be used by any client.** Documented for documentation purposes only.

 Will create a new user object and send them a email-verification message.
 Will return a success message.